 Walking, biking, and skiing.
 Fishing and hunting.
 Playing sports.
 Picnicking.
 Simply enjoying the quiet and peace of nature.
 Any type of outdoor recreation requires land.
-The Keystone Recreation, Park and Conservation Fund helps people acquire the green spaces needed to experience the outdoors, whether they are narrow ribbons of land for trails or wide open spaces for hunting (see Conservation).
+The Keystone Fund helps people acquire the green spaces needed to experience the outdoors, whether they are narrow ribbons of land for trails or wide open spaces for hunting (see Conservation).

 Once the land is secured, the Keystone Fund helps people develop the land as appropriate to the activity.
-The Keystone Fund supports construction and installation of a wide range of recreational facilities that reflect the broad and varying needs of communities:
+The Keystone Fund supports construction and installation of a wide range of recreational facilities that reflect the broad and varying needs of communities, including:

 - Picnic areas

 As of 2017, the Keystone Fund* has supported:

 - 2,400+ community park development projects, including ballfields, playgrounds, pools, picnic areas, and recreation centers

 - 300+ trail projects for walking, bicycling, and other recreation uses